Off-Road Vehicle Management Framework

-- The proposed Off Road Vehicle Act will have improved enforcement tools
+- The Off-Road Vehicle Act provides improved enforcement tools

 to better assist officers in addressing irresponsible ORV riders that

-endanger others, harm animals or damage sensitive habitat such as grasslands and
+endanger others, harm animals or damage sensitive habitat such as

-- The proposed Off Road Vehicle Act will also give officers the ability
+- The Off-Road Vehicle Act also gives officers the ability to

 purposes.
-The maximum fine for offences will also be increased from $500 to up
+The maximum fine for offences has increased from $500 to

-approach to compliance and enforcement that is underway with the broader
+provincial approach to compliance and enforcement that is underway with

 - Public Road/Highway Crossings: